 Eating well is important for your physical health as well as your mental health.
 Foods high in fiber and saturated fats can help keep your cholesterol levels low and decrease the risk of heart disease, high blood pressure, type 2 diabetes, colon cancer, and stroke.
 Eating more fruits and vegetables—those low in sugar and sodium—can also help prevent kidney disease.

 People who eat a Mediterranean diet have better overall health than those who don’t follow it closely.
 A study published in 2014 found that people who ate a Mediterranean diet were less likely to develop depression than those who did not stick with this eating style.
-The same was true for bipolar disorder or schizophrenia.
+The same was true for unbalanced medical condition like depression or schizophrenia.

 Both diets emphasize fruits, vegetables, fish, and whole grains.